Entrées par

 • Flexible Circuits:

-Made from polyimide, these flexible PCB can bend and twist, ideal for wearables or space-constrained devices.
+Made from polyimide, these carte PCB flexible can bend and twist, ideal for wearables or space-constrained devices.

 • Metal Core PCBs (MCPCBs):